Game Features

 - Damage typeEnergy

-- Drone strengthScales with security level (up to 300 hull / 20 dmg per tick)
+- Drone strengthScales with security level

 - Max drones per criminal5